 There are two options for the contents of your implants: Silicone and saline.
 They differ in feel, price, and the ability to detect rupture.

 Silicone implants have a bad rap because of safety problems with their earlier form, but they’ve been safely back on the market since 2006 and are becoming increasingly popular.
-Learn more about their safety at fda.gov.
+Learn more about the safety of breast silicone implants at fda.gov.
 They come pre-filled with silicone gel and are lighter and longer-lasting than saline implants.
 Silicone feels more natural and is less likely to ripple, so they are often recommended for extremely thin patients or patients with very little natural breast tissue to mask the implant.
 On the negative side, rupture is harder to detect with silicone, sometimes requiring an MRI.

 Unlike silicone implants, saline implants are placed empty and then filled with a saline solution.
 Since they’re placed empty, they don’t need as big an incision as silicone, and they’re more adjustable, so size can be increased or decreased as needed during surgery.
 The edges of the implant are more detectable than a silicone implant, but when placed behind the muscle in a woman with sufficient breast tissue, they will feel extremely natural.

 In addition to the different types of implants, there are also two main choices for placement: Above or below the muscle.
-While recovery is less painful if you place the implant above the muscle, Dr. Steinbrech prefers to go under the muscle because it feels more natural, is less likely to interfere with mammograms, and has a greatly reduced chance of rippling.
+While recovery is less painful if you place the implant above the muscle, our surgeons prefers to go under the muscle because it feels more natural, is less likely to interfere with mammograms, and has a greatly reduced chance of rippling.

 The final option is scar placement.
 The most common method is called inframammary and places the scar in the fold under the breast, leaving a small scar just an inch or two long.
 Since it’s under the breasts, it’s well-hidden even without clothes or in a bathing suit, and it offers good access for any necessary repositioning and shaping.